Alexander-Lancellott/MHGU-MHXX-HP-Overlay-For-Switch-Emulator/README.md

 Below, I also include a list of the version of each emulator in which I have confirmed the overlay works correctly.

 - Ryujinx 1.1.1380 & LDN 3.1.3
+- Suda*** 1.0.7
 - Y*** EA 4176
 - S*** 0.0.3

+## High DPI Scaling (optional, only if you notice it)

+If your monitor has a resolution higher than 1080p, it's likely you're using a DPI scale above 100%.
+In this case, the initial position of the overlay may not be the same as when using 100% scaling.
+To mitigate this, you have three options:

+- Set your screen scaling to 100%.
+You can follow this [guide](https://support.microsoft.com/en-us/windows/view-display-settings-in-windows-37f0e05e-98a9-474c-317a-e85422daa8bb).

+- If setting your monitor’s scaling to 100% is not ideal for you, then disable automatic DPI scaling for Ryujinx.
+To do this, right-click on `Ryujinx.exe`, select Properties, then go to the Compatibility tab.
+You'll see a checkbox that says, **"Override high DPI scaling behavior."** A drop-down menu will let you choose one of three options.
+Select `System` or `System Enhanced`.
+You can find a helpful guide [here](https://www.majorgeeks.com/content/page/how_to_change_dpi_scaling_settings_in_windows.html).

+- If neither of the previous options suits you, use the [Fix X & Fix Y](#fix-x--fix-y) options to adjust the overlay more precisely and correct the slight misalignment.

 ## How to use